How Much is a Single Storey Extension? A Guide

 Average Cost Estimates

-In terms of the components affecting the overall cost, materials and labor costs are significant factors.
-The type of materials used, such as wood, concrete, or insulation, can impact the cost of the extension.
-Labor costs also vary depending on the complexity of the project and the skill level required.
-Specialist laborers can cost around £100 per hour, while regular laborers may be slightly less.
+When considering factors that affect the overall cost, materials and labor are two significant components.
+The choice of materials, such as wood, concrete, or insulation, can greatly impact the extension’s price.
+Additionally, labor costs vary based on project complexity and the skill level required; specialist laborers may charge around £100 per hour, while regular laborers might charge slightly less.

-Foundation costs are also a crucial factor, with prices ranging from £1,700 for standard footings to £8,000 for Pile Foundations.
-Internal finishes, such as plastering, carpentry, and electrical work, can add up to £2,000 to £3,700 to the overall cost.
-Finally, project management costs, including professional fees, architectural, planning application, building regulations, and structural engineer fees, can add 10-15% to the total cost.
+Foundation costs are another crucial factor, with prices ranging from £1,700 for standard footings to as much as £8,000 for Pile Foundations.
+Internal finishes—such as plastering, carpentry, and electrical work—can add between £2,000 and £3,700 to the overall cost.
+Furthermore, project management expenses—including architectural, planning application, building regulations, and structural engineer fees—can contribute an additional 10-15% to the total project cost.

-Overall, the cost of a single storey extension is influenced by various factors, including materials, labor, foundation requirements, and location.
-Understanding these components is essential for homeowners planning to undertake such a project.
+Overall, the cost of a single storey extension is influenced by multiple factors, including materials, labor, foundation requirements, and location.
+Understanding these components is vital for homeowners planning to undertake such a project.

 Components Affecting Overall Cost